 How Alcohol Affects Blood Pressure

 Can alcohol raise blood pressure and does alcohol raise blood pressure the next day?
 Certainly, large quantities of drink or, where alcoholism is present, the risks for hypertension increase.
 The change is quick and long-lasting.
-The effects of alcohol on the heart can also lead to a stroke – this should be taken seriously.
+The effects of alcohol on the heart can also lead to a stroke – this should by seriously.

 Other concerns include: